WebAssembly/component-model/design/mvp/Async.md

 * Maintain meaningful cross-language call stacks (for the benefit of debugging, logging and tracing).
 * Provide mechanisms for applying and observing backpressure.
+* Allow non-reentrant synchronous and event-loop-driven core wasm code (that, e.g., assumes a single global linear memory stack) to not have to worry about additional reentrancy.

 ## High-level Approach